Meghana0802/Chat-Application/README.md

 5.Enter the name of the chat room you want to join in the "Room" input field and click the "Join" button.

-6.Start chatting with other users in the selected room by typing your messages in the input field at the bottom and clicking the "Send" button.
+6.Start chatting with other users in the selected room by typing your messages in the "Message" input field at the bottom and clicking the "Send" button.

 ## Features